eaasi/user-handbook/source/guide/resources.rst

 Importing Emulators
 ====================

-Please see managing_emulators_ for more detailed instructions on managing and importing new emulators into an EaaSI node.
+Please see :ref:`managing_emulators` for more detailed instructions on managing and importing new emulators into an EaaSI node.